vejryn/bybit-dash/README.md

 # Bybit Dash

 Simple live dashboard for bybit using pybybit and plotly-dash library.
-You could modify it to use with another crypto exchange, or another metrics from bybit.
+This is modifiable use with another crypto exchange, or another metrics from bybit.

 ### Installation